Operation Imperial Lake: January - February

+March - April

 On 1 March, the 2/5 Marines moved its command post from Hill 381 to LZ Baldy in preparation for their redeployment, on 2 March, the 1st Marine Regiment took control of the operation and established its command post on Hill 510 and on 3 March Companies F and H, 2/5 Marines were withdrawn from the operation.

 On 23 March, 1/5 Marines moved its command post and two companies from Hill 510 in preparation for redeployment and 3rd Battalion, 1st Marines established their command post on Hill 510 together with Companies K and L.

 On 28 March, the 1st Marine Division expanded the Imperial Lake area of operations to include the mountains west and northwest of Danang, known as the "Rocket Belt".
 On 30 March Companies K and L had left Hill 510 and moved back to the Rocket Belt, leaving one platoon on the hill.

 On 6 April, Company B, 3rd Battalion, 21st Infantry Regiment was landed at Hill 510 beginning the handover of the area of operations to the 23rd Infantry Division.
 From 7, to 8 April, the 3/1 Marines command post and the platoon from Company L, 3/1 Marines left Hill 510.
 On 13 April the 25th Infantry Division formally assumed control of southern Quảng Nam Province.